W. Ross Silcock | firstname.lastname@example.org | 17 July 2019, updated 20 April 2020

 Recommendations to Observers

-Since many readers of Birds of Nebraska- Online (www.birdsofnebraska.org) are eBirders as well, the above outline of the best current science regarding Eastern and Spotted towhees (EATO, SPTO) in Nebraska should be kept in mind when reporting these species to eBird.
-Currently, eBird offers four options for submitting checklists: Spotted X Eastern Towhee (F1 hybrids), Spotted/Eastern Towhee (introgressants/ backcrosses), Spotted Towhee, and Eastern Towhee.
+Since many readers of Birds of Nebraska- Online (www.birdsofnebraska.org) are eBirders as well, the above outline regarding Eastern and Spotted Towhees (EATO, SPTO) in Nebraska should be kept in mind when reporting these species to eBird.
+Currently, eBird offers four options for submitting checklists: Spotted X Eastern Towhee (presumably F1 hybrids), Spotted/Eastern Towhee (introgressants, many”spotted-backed” towhees), Spotted Towhee, and Eastern Towhee.
 Our Nebraska eBird reviewers set their filters to zero for several regions and seasons, which requires observers to provide documentation.
 For example, reporting an Eastern Towhee in the Panhandle will flag and the reviewer will request further details.
 In general, however, these are the guidelines that reviewers follow:

 Spotted Towhee X Eastern Towhee: This option should be avoided and deleted from all filters, since it refers to first generation (F1) crosses, which would be extremely rare and, in any case undocumentable in Nebraska given the plethora of introgressants.

-Spotted Towhee/Eastern Towhee: This category is for introgressants/backcrosses, the vast majority of Nebraska Pipilo towhees.
+Towhee/Eastern Towhee: This category is for “spotted-backed” towhees that appear to be less than “pure” Spotted Towhees or for “dark-backed” towhees that show a few spots.
 Except for regions where Spotted Towhee and Eastern Towhee are expected (extreme northwest and southeast, see below), and unless documented as Spotted Towhee or Eastern Towhee, all eBird reports should be in this category.

-Figures 1 and 2 below show the ranges of both species, as well as the hybrid zone.
+Figures 1 and 2 below show the ranges of each species, with an overlay indicating distributions of phenoptypes across the state.

 Ball, R.M.
 Jr., and J.C.
 Avise.
 1992.
 Mitochondrial DNA phylogeographic differentiation among avian populations and the evolutionary significance of subspecies.
 Auk 109: 626-636.